pattihis/add-custom-fields-to-media/readme.txt

 * <code>echo get_post_meta( 123, 'my_custom_field', true );</code>

 To use this plugin effectively, download and intall it on your WordPress blog.
-Next, access the settings page (Settings > Media Custom Fields) and create a new custom field for your media uploads.
+Next, access "Media Custom Fields" page in your admin Settings and create a new custom field for your media uploads.

 * Unique ID - The unique variable name for this item.
 It may not contain special characaters or spaces
 * Field Title - The name you want to appear in the media uploader